How We Build One of the Largest B2B E-commerce Platforms in the World

 • Integration with accounting, logistics, warehousing, etc.

 The project I’m highlighting here, despite being a smaller-scale operation for a pharmaceutical company, still showcased a wide array of functionalities.
-This B2B e-commerce platform boasted a product catalog, multi-tiered access, customer-specific discounts, integration with an accounting system, workflow management, and order creation capabilities.
+This B2B marketplace platform boasted a product catalog, multi-tiered access, customer-specific discounts, integration with an accounting system, workflow management, and order creation capabilities.

 B2B marketplace sales are fastest growing digital commerce sales channel